 We rely, in part, on patent, trademark, copyright and trade secret law to protect our intellectual property in the U.S. and abroad.
 We cannot assure you that the particular forms of intellectual property protection we seek, including business decisions about when to file patents and when to maintain trade secrets, will be adequate to protect our business.
 We seek to protect our technology, software, documentation and other information under trade secret and copyright law, which afford only limited protection.
-For example, we typically enter into confidentiality agreements with our employees, consultants, third-party contractors, customers and vendors in an effort to control access to use and distribution of our technology, software, documentation and may not provide an adequate remedy in the event of such unauthorized use or disclosure, and it may be possible for a third party to legally reverse engineer, copy or otherwise obtain and use our technology without authorization.
+For example, we typically enter into confidentiality agreements with our employees, consultants, third-party contractors, customers and vendors in an effort to control access to use and distribution of our technology, software, documentation and other information.
+These agreements may not effectively prevent unauthorized use or disclosure of confidential information and may not provide an adequate remedy in the event of such unauthorized use or disclosure, and it may be possible for a third party to legally reverse engineer, copy or otherwise obtain and use our technology without authorization.
 In addition, improper disclosure of trade secret information by our current or former employees, consultants, third-party contractors, customers or vendors to the public or others who could make use of the trade secret information would likely preclude that information from being protected as a trade secret.

 We also rely, in part, on patent law to protect our intellectual property in the U.S. and internationally.
-Our intellectual property portfolio includes 16 issued U.S. patents, which we expect to expire between 2028 and 2035.
-We also have 12 patent applications pending for examination in the U.S. and five patent applications pending for examination in foreign jurisdictions, all of which are related to U.S. applications.
+As of October 31, 2017, our intellectual property portfolio includes 17 issued U.S. patents, which we expect to expire between 2028 and 2035, as well as 11 patent applications pending for examination in the U.S. and six patent applications pending for examination in foreign jurisdictions, all of which are related to U.S. applications.
 We cannot predict whether such pending patent applications will result in issued patents or whether any issued patents will effectively protect our intellectual property.
 Even if a pending patent application results in an issued patent, the patent may be circumvented or its validity may be challenged in various proceedings in U.S. District Court, before the U.S. Patent and Trademark Office or before their foreign equivalents, such as reexamination, which may require legal representation and involve substantial costs and diversion of management time and resources.
 In addition, we cannot assure you that every significant feature of our solutions is protected by our patents, or that we will mark our products with any or all patents they embody.
 As a result, we may be prevented from seeking damages in whole or in part for infringement of our patents.